 Atomic Wallet is designed to make things as easy as possible, while still providing a solid set of very useful features.
 Key among these is the Atomic Wallet's namesake, atomic swaps.

-This is a functionally automated, anonymous, minimal-fee decentralized exchange built into the wallet.
+This is functionally an automated, anonymous, minimal-fee decentralised exchange built into the wallet.
 With it, you can currently swap bitcoin for LTC and QTUM (and swap the same back to bitcoin) as desired.
 For other pairs, you can also use the built-in Changelly or ShapeShift exchange functionality.

 Despite the useful range of features, actually setting up the wallet and using these features is about as easy as it gets, thanks to a self-explanatory user interface.